rackerlabs/capstone/README.rst

    - Domain-scoped: ``domain_name``

-2. **Validate a token.** Rackspace public cloud should use v3 internally, and the first step is to allow them to validate user tokens against Keystone.
+2. **Validate a token.** *This is not yet supported, but is a logical part of our roadmap.* Rackspace public cloud should use v3 internally, and the first step is to allow them to validate user tokens against Keystone.

-3. **User account management.** Users should be able to update their own password and change their username with the same user experience as the v2 API.
+3. **User account management.**  *This is not yet supported, but is a logical part of our roadmap.* Users should be able to update their own password and change their username with the same user experience as the v2 API.

-4. **Delegation.** Users should be able to use v3 to delegate authorization to each other (trusts or otherwise).
+4. **Delegation.**  *This is not yet supported, but is a logical part of our roadmap.* Users should be able to use v3 to delegate authorization to each other (trusts or otherwise).

 v3 ⟷ v2 attribute mapping
 ~~~~~~~~~~~~~~~~~~~~~~~~~